ROCm/HIP/docs/how-to/hip_runtime_api/opengl_interop.rst

 *******************************************************************************

-The HIP--OpenGL interoperation involves mapping OpenGL resources, such as buffers and textures, for HIP access.
+The HIP--OpenGL interoperation involves mapping OpenGL resources, such as buffers and textures, for HIP to interact with OpenGL.
 This mapping process enables HIP to utilize these resources directly, bypassing the need for costly data transfers between the CPU and GPU.
 This capability is useful in applications that require both intensive GPU computation and real-time visualization.

 The graphics resources must be registered using functions like :cpp:func:`hipGraphicsGLRegisterBuffer` or :cpp:func:`hipGraphicsGLRegisterImage`